Perrottet won't intervene to stop US job

 The US role was created by Mr Barilaro when he was trade minister.

-Earlier this month the government announced Mr Barilaro had been appointed after a global talent search by a recruitment firm but since then, it has been reported that leaked emails revealed senior Investment NSW bureaucrat Jenny West was about to be named as the successful candidate last year.
+Earlier this month the government announced Mr Barilaro had been appointed after a global talent search by a recruitment company.
+Since then, it has been reported that leaked emails revealed senior Investment NSW bureaucrat Jenny West was about to be named as the successful candidate last year.

 Mr Barilaro resigned as an MP on October 4.